raspberrypilearning/pixel-art-reveal/en/step_4.md

 --- task ---

-**Test** your project by pressing play.
+**Test** your project by pressing 'Play'.
 You should be able to move your player using the chosen keys on your keyboard.

 <video width="640" height="360" controls preload="none" poster="images/ball-move.png">
 <source src="images/ball-move.mp4" type="video/mp4">
-Your browser does not support WebM video, try FireFox or Chrome
+Your browser does not support WebM video, try FireFox or Chrome.
 </video>

 --- /task ---